An element that returns an instance

-An expression is an element that returns an instance on the code.
+An expression is an element that returns an instance.

 These are expressions that return an instances by themselves.

-A new expression will be generated by combining operators with the instances returned by the expression.
-You can repeat such process as many times as necessary.
+You can generate a new expression by combining operators with the instances returned by the expression.
+Moreover, you can repeat such process as many as necessary.

 As a result, an instance will be returned.
 This is the result of the whole expression.

-#1 defines a variable by the instance returned by the expression on the right side.
-As a result, this variable refers to an instance of the int class.
+♦1 defines a variable by the instance returned by the literal.
+As a result, these variables refer to an instance of the int class.
 Its value is 5.

 ♦2 applies the addition operator to the instances referred to by i and j.
 As a result, new instance of the int class are returned.
 Its value is 10.

 The addition operator applies to the instance and the instance returned by the literal.
 And, new instance of the int class is returned again.
 Its value is 20.
 The k is defined in this instance.